vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie.md

 To use the functionality to show a week planner in HA, you need to create a meal plan.

 In the side menu choose for the Meal planner option, use the top Edit menu item to start editing the planning.
-Use the + icon to select a meal for a day.
+Use the + icon to select a meal for each day.

 <img src="images_mealie/mealie1_create_weekmenu.png" alt="Create week plan" width="600">

 ---
-### Meal for tonight
+### Todays meal

 Now a week planning is made we can use this data.

-All data inside Mealie is also accessible through API calls.
+All data inside Mealie is also accessible through API calls.\ Go to http://< ip-adress >:9925/docs to see all of them.\
-We can use this to get the meal for today and present that on a dashboard in a card.
+This is what is used to get the meal for today and present that on a dashboard in a card.

 <img src="images_mealie/picture_element_meal1_tonight.png" alt="meal planner" width="400px">